 Bio-Rad: 1Q Earnings Snapshot

-On a per-share basis, the Hercules, California-based company said it had net income of $28.74.
-Earnings, adjusted for one-time gains and costs, were $1.65 per share.
+The Hercules, California-based company said it had net income of $28.74 per share.
+Earnings, adjusted for one-time gains and costs, came to $1.65 per share.

 The maker of instruments used in biomedical research posted revenue of $554 million in the period.